bastiscode/spell_check/sphinx_docs/readme.rst

     # run the docker container with GPU support
     make run_docker_gpu
-    # or with CPU support
+    # or with CPU support only
     make run_docker_cpu

+You can also pass additional Docker arguments to the make commands by specifying ``DOCKER_ARGS``.
+For example, to mount an additional directory inside the container you can execute ``make DOCKER_ARGS="-v /path/to/outside/directory:/path/to/container/directory" run_docker_gpu``.

 .. note::
     The Docker setup is only intended to be used for using the command line tools/Python API with pretrained or